How Many Axles Does a Car Have?

 Rear Axle

-The rear axle is situated between the rear wheels.
+The rear axle sits between the rear wheels.
 In rear-wheel drive (RWD) vehicles, it takes on the task of propelling the car forward.
 In front-wheel drive (FWD) vehicles, the rear axle simply supports the vehicle weight.
 It’s designed to be robust and durable to withstand the torque generated by the engine.
-For added stability, the rear axle is often rigid and integrated with other suspension components like the coil springs or leaf springs.
+For added stability, the rear axle is often rigid and integrated with other suspension components like coil springs or leaf springs.

 Drive Axles and Dead Axles